Nephroprotective activity of husk extract of Zea mays against gentimicin-induced kidney injury in rats

 Conclusion: The results showed that husk extract of Zea mays has nephroprotective potential against injurious agents which may be due to the activities of its phytochemical components.

-Jude E Okokon, John A Udobang, Daniel N Obot and Eucharia C Agu.
+Jude E Okokon, John A Udobang, Daniel N Obot, Eucharia C Agu.
 Nephroprotective activity of husk extract of Zea mays against gentimicin-induced kidney injury in rats.
-Journal of Medicinal Plants Studies.
-2019; 7(6): 156-160.
+J Med Plants Stud 2019;7(6):156-160.